willibrandon/rustscout/README.md

 ## Configuration

-RustScout can be configured via YAML file (`.rustscout.yaml`).
+RustScout can be configured via a YAML file (`.rustscout.yaml`).
 Configuration files are loaded from multiple locations in order of precedence:

 1. Custom config file specified via `--config` flag
 2. Local `.rustscout.yaml` in the current directory
 3. Global `$HOME/.config/rustscout/config.yaml`